nextflow-io/nextflow/docs/singularity.rst

    how to enable Nextflow auto mounts.

 .. warning::
-    When a process input is a *symbolic link* file, make sure the linked file **must** is stored in a host folder that is accessible from a bind path defined in your Singularity installation.
+    When a process input is a *symbolic link* file, make sure the linked file **is** stored in a host folder that is accessible from a bind path defined in your Singularity installation.
 Otherwise the process execution will fail because the launched container won't be able to access the linked file.

 Multiple containers